Signs of Anxiety in Children by Age: What to Look For

 How Does Anxiety Show Up in Preschoolers (Ages 3–5)?

-At this age, children are just beginning to understand the world beyond their immediate family.
-Their brains are wired for attachment, and anything that threatens that attachment—a new caregiver, a dark room, a parent leaving for work—can trigger genuine distress.
+At this age, your child is just beginning to understand the world beyond your family.
+Their brain is wired to stay close to you, and anything that threatens that closeness—a new caregiver, a dark room, you leaving for work—can trigger real distress.

-Because preschoolers lack the vocabulary for “I feel anxious,” their worry speaks through behavior and their bodies.
+Because your preschooler cannot say “I feel anxious,” their worry speaks through their behavior and their body.

 What you might see